-- 4. Make a Print using this plate, according to the printing condition and your company's Standard Operating Procedures.

-- 5. Click Next in the lower right corner.

-- 6. Select the ink that you will use for white in your production files.

-- a) In step 1, click Select

-- b) In the top part of the dialog, select the ink book that contains your white

-- c) Select the ink in the list below

-- d) Click Select
+- 4. Make a Print using this plate, according to the printing condition and your company's Standard Operating Procedures. - 5.
+Select the ink that you will use for white in your production files. - a) In step 1, click Select - b) In the top part of the dialog, select the ink book that contains your white - c) Select the ink in the list below - d) Click Select